trey-rosius/babysitter_api/README.md

             ProjectionType: ALL

 ```
-I already explained why we need Glabal Secondary Indexes, and why our table is structured this way.
+I already explained why we need Global Secondary Indexes, and why our table is structured this way.
 Short answer is,
 `access patterns`

 ### Resolvers